 Tap the drop-in insert into the hole

-With the slotted end facing down, drive the drop-in insert (A) down until its top sits flush with
+With the slotted end facing down, drive the drop-in insert (A) down until its top sits flush with the concrete surface.

 Ensure that the top is perfectly level.

 Set the concrete insert

 Insert a setting tool (B) into the threaded hole, then hammer down.

 If a proper setting tool is not available, an equivalent flat-end punch can be used.